Pat Downey (wrestler): Controversies

 After several tweets where he made comments towards Greco-Roman and women's wrestling, Downey was dropped by the NJRTC, terminated by Paradigm Sport Management and Barbarian Appel and also lost his spot at the FloWrestling: Dake vs. Chamizo card where he was supposed to wrestle 2018 World Champion David Taylor on July 25, in a 5–day period.

 2021

 After more than a year of inactivity, Downey wrestled at the UWW Matteo Pellicone Ranking Series on March 7, at 92 kilograms, where he went 0–4.
 Downey then competed at the rescheduled US Olympic Team Trials in April, finishing fourth after going 1–2.

 Downey was scheduled to face two-time US Open National champion at 97 kg Kyven Gadson on August 13 in an adapted folkstyle match at the Stalemates Street League event.
 However, Downey did not show up to the event.
 He was then scheduled to trim down to 79 kilograms and compete at the 2021 US World Team Trials on September 11–12, but once again did not show up.

+2025–2026

+Downey began competing in Real American Freestyle (RAF) in 2025.
+He faced Yoel Romero for the interim RAF Light Heavyweight Championship at RAF 04 on December 20, 2025, losing via technical fall.

+Downey faced Zac Braunagel on July 18, 2026 at RAF 11 and lost by technical fall.